Low-acid coffee: Low-acid coffee

-The term "low acid coffee" was first used by Puroast in a 2006 Newsweek article, which compared their coffee to other "stomach-friendly" brands.

 In 2015, this prompted another study conducted by Masumi Kamiyama Joon-Kwan Moon, Hae Won Jang, Takayuki Shibamoto of the University of California, Davis was published in the Journal of Agricultural and Food Chemistry investigated the relationship between the degradation of chlorogenic acids, a major component in coffee beans, and the antioxidant activity and acidity of the resulting coffee.
 The study found that roasting coffee beans at higher temperatures, such as 250 °C, resulted in greater breakdown of chlorogenic acids compared to lower temperatures.
 This degradation led to the formation of potent antioxidant compounds, including pyrocatechol and 2-methoxy-4-vinylphenol.
 The study also observed an inverse correlation between the total chlorogenic acid content and the pH of the brewed coffee, with lower chlorogenic acid levels corresponding to higher pH values (lower acidity).
 These findings suggest that the roasting process, particularly at higher temperatures, plays a role in producing low-acid coffee with increased antioxidant activity.
 The study involved six typical brands of ground, roasted coffee beans sourced from a local market, identified as brands I through VI.
 Previous findings highlighted that brand VI had the lowest acidity and the least chlorogenic acid (CQA) content among the brands.
 Given the strong correlation between CQA levels and antioxidant activity in roasted coffees, four varieties of brand VI (VIa, VIb, VIc, VId) were further examined for their antioxidant potential.
 Results showed that brand VI, across all its varieties, possessed 5.4 times the antioxidant activity compared to other commercial brands.
 This higher antioxidant activity was attributed to the high pH (5.99) of brand VI, which promotes the degradation of chlorogenic acids into volatile antioxidants during brewing, unlike coffees with lower pH levels.
 This supports the idea that higher pH levels in coffee can enhance the formation of beneficial phenolic compounds.